CarterLiebman/carterliebman.github.io/_posts/2020-08-13-northwestern-theatre-part1.markdown

 ---
 layout: post
-title:  "Don't Go to Northwestern University for Technical Theatre: Part I"
-date:   2020-08-13 20:41:01 -0500
+title:  "Northwestern Theatre Does Not Care About Designers, Part I"
 categories: northwestern
 ---
-I want to start this with a disclaimer.
+*I want to start this with a disclaimer.
 This is just a recollection and a reflection of my experience being at Northwestern University and a member of the theatre department as a whole.
 This is not going to be reflective of every Northwestern experience — in fact, it’s literally only representative of mine.
-I only hope that I can provide some clarity for students who are at this point in time making what can feel like an endlessly important decision: where to go for undergrad.
+I only hope that I can provide some clarity for prospective students as well as students and members of the administration who seek to address these issues and change them.*

 ## **Background**